-We previously derived the time evolution operators for both Hamiltonian and Schrodinger equations.
+We previously derived the time evolution operators for both Hamiltons equations and the Schrodinger equation.

 A Heisenberg observable in classical or quantum mechanics will evolve by the time evolution operator